artintellica/artintellica/ts/www-artintellica-com/docs/blog/0031-linalg-12-pos-def.md

 plt.show()
 ```

-This plots a paraboloid, reflecting the positive definite nature of \( A \) (always positive except at the origin).
+This plots a paraboloid, reflecting the positive definite nature of $A$ (always positive except at the origin).

 ### PyTorch: Cholesky
 Let’s compute Cholesky in PyTorch: